adrianyau/Final-Capstone-Project/README.md

   - They have the last amount of working experience, spent the least amount of time in their job role and report to management, as well as not staying to wait for promotions
   - They can be described as ambitious and aspire for higher compensation, job titles, and responsibilities

+Sales
+- 450 Staff
+- 93 Employee Attritions (20.67%)
+- Of the 93 Staff, more than two thirds of Sales Executives have zero stock options.
+- Despite those have worked as much as 23 years and earned approximately 90,000 annual salary, the overall compensation package is also important.

 ## Challenges

 -